Enterprise Information Security Program Plan

 The Information Security and Policy Office also performs technical risk assessments, and/or penetration tests for management and business owners upon request, which are conducted and maintained in a strictly confidential manner.
 In addition, a formalized process for approving IT security plans for research, prior to (contract) agreements, grants, and other relationships or collaborations with the University of Iowa is available, which includes a security risk assessment phase.

-The Information Security and Policy Office in conjunction with the Information Security Risk and Policy Governance Committee will, in addition, facilitate an entity wide security risk assessment, as necessary whenever significant changes to the computing environment are implemented, or minimally within five years.
+The Information Security and Policy Office in conjunction with the Information Risk and Policy Council will, in addition, facilitate an entity wide security risk assessment, as necessary whenever significant changes to the computing environment are implemented, or minimally within five years.

 Security must be a consideration from the very beginning of any project at the University rather than something that is added later.
 The Information Security and Policy Office is a resource available to assist with this effort throughout the planning phase of a project.
 In addition, a control review should be performed before implementation of computer systems which house or handle confidential institutional information.
 This may include a:

 - technical security evaluation to ensure appropriate safeguards are in place and operational

 - risk assessment, including a review for regulatory, legal, and policy compliance

 - contingency plan, including the data recovery strategy